MasterAirscrachDev/Anki-Partydrive/README.md

 And a unity game to control the cars and show the track with gameplay resembling mario kart

 # What this is not
-This is not a remake of the Anki Overdrive app, I am not making a campaign or upgradeable weapons.
+This is not a remake of the Anki Overdrive app, I am not making a campaign or upgradable weapons.

 # Where we're at:
 ## Server